Spanish casinos bet on rebirth through Eurovegas

 On top of high taxes, a 2011 smoking ban threatened to be the final blow to the struggling sector.
 Ironically, the arrival of a big competitor may help.

-U.S. casino baron Sheldon Adelson aims to build a 15-billion-euro (12.10 billion pounds) resort with six casinos and a dozen hotels and to lure gamblers from across Europe - but his plan may hinge on changes to tax rates and smoking regulations.
+U.S. casino baron Sheldon Adelson aims to build a 15-billion-euro ($19.45 billion) resort with six casinos and a dozen hotels and to lure gamblers from across Europe - but his plan may hinge on changes to tax rates and smoking regulations.

 Spanish media have reported that the government is considering tax breaks and some exemptions from smoking rules in order to bring tens of thousands of jobs to a country where one in four workers is unemployed.